 If you're staying in nearby Wooler you could follow the St Cuthbert's Way west to the site as an alternative route.

 Just to the west of the site there's another old fort and settlement at West Hill.
 There's another circular trail to follow around the site here too.
-On the western side of the hill there's also some nice footpaths along the College Burn to the Hethpool Linn waterfall.
+On the western side of the hill there's also some nice footpaths along the College Burn to the nearby Hethpool Linn waterfall and the hillfort at West Hill.
 It makes a nice addition to your outing if you have time.

 PostcodeNE71 6HF - Please note: Postcode may be approximate for some rural locations

 Yeavering Bell Ordnance Survey Map - view and print off detailed OS map